wellisonraul/wrms.github.io/content/_index.md

           date_start: '2018-03-01'
           date_end: ''
           description: |2-
-              I used AI to adapt microservices in my MSc and PhD research.
-My Master's research resulted in a proactive, adaptive solution that decreased app response time by 20\% compared to the de facto baseline approach (HPA) in best-case scenarios.
-Also, I focused on improving the forecast component through the Multiple Predictors System (MPS) in my PhD. </br></br><b>Transferable skills</b>&#58; Machine Learning, Microservices, Time series forecasting, Auto-scaling, Self-adaptive Systems, Kubernetes, Python, and Java
+              During my MS.c., I created ML-Adapt, a proactive system that uses machine learning to forecast CPU for auto-scaling microservices.
+ML-Adapt notably reduced application response time by 20% compared to HPA in best-case scenarios.
+However, its effectiveness relied heavily on forecast accuracy.
+My Ph.D. research focuses on enhancing this forecast component.
+I introduced the Multiple Predictors System (MPS) approach, demonstrating its superior accuracy (35-75% improvement in the best results) in 81.5% of experiments compared to the previous approach. </br></br><b>Transferable skills</b>&#58; Machine Learning, Microservices, Time series forecasting, Auto-scaling, Self-adaptive Systems, Kubernetes, Python, and Java
         - title: Undergraduate research in runtime verification of service compositions
           company: Universidade do Estado do Rio Grande do Norte
           company_url: 'https://portal.uern.br/'